Kurtis Matthews – Beginner and Advanced Comedy Teacher

 In 1984, Kurtis began his comedy career at the Comedy Store in Hollywood, later appearing and touring with Bill Hicks, Sam Kinison, Adam Sandler, Judd Apatow, George Lopez, Jeff Cesario, Jim Carrey, Bob Goldthwaite, Rodney Dangerfield, Janeane Garofalo, Alonzo Bodden and Mark Lundholm, among others.

-Fourteen years of full time touring as a stand-up, appearing on national television, numerous radio shows and a five-year stint in the software industry provided both the show business and corporate experience not found in any other comedy teacher.
+33 years as a professional stand-up, appearing on national television, numerous radio shows and a five-year stint in the software industry provided both the show business and corporate experience not found in any other comedy teacher.
 In 1999, the San Francisco Comedy College (SFCC) was born.

 Kurtis is one of only two instructors in the United States, who offer the “process-based” comedy training that anyone can use to be funny.
-His seminars have been widely applauded by the National Speakers Association of Northern California, The Harvard Club of Silicon Valley, Laugh Lovers of Oakland, The Great American Comedy Festival and the Scottsdale Comedy Festival.
+His seminars have been widely applauded by the National Speakers Association of Northern California, The Harvard Club of Silicon Valley and San Francisco, Laugh Lovers of Oakland, The Great American Comedy Festival and the Scottsdale Comedy Festival.

 Greg Dean – Consultant/Adjunct Professor